hurik/wordpress-media-consumption-log/readme.txt

 Here you can set units for serial which will be used in the statistics.

 = Data =
 Sometimes it is necessary to rebuild the saved data, because you renamed a category.
 This is normally not necessary because every time you create a new post or edit a post the data is rebuild.
-The data is used for the Status, Statistics, Quick Post and Complete.
+The data is used for the Status, Statistics, Quick Post and Complete pages.

 = Settings =
 Here you can change the options of the plugin.